 Turkey Brine Recipe Simple Ingredients

 I set out to find a the best brine recipe ever for the juiciest turkey.
-The basics of a brine solution are using cold water and infusing it with salt, sugar and flavor.
+The basics of a brine solution are using cold water and infusing it with salt, sugar (for browning and balance) and flavor.
+Here is a quick look at what I use as a base recipe:

 - Paprika